 Scarring is minimal.
-It is always recommended to review your surgeons Before & After photos so there are clear, realistic, and appropriate expectation.
+It is always recommended to review your surgeon’s Before and after photos so there are clear, realistic, and appropriate expectations.

 Strenuous exercise, activity, and sports should be avoided for approximately four weeks after the surgery.
 Completion of healing time for full recovery may take anywhere from three to six months as if varies for each individual.
 Other lasting benefits from the surgery may include:

 - Newly restored or found self–confidence